 Australian Fee Places

-When you apply, you will automatically be considered for an Australian Fee place if you meet course entry requirements.
+When you apply, you will automatically be considered for an Australian fee place if you meet course entry requirements.
 You’ll pay tuition fees for each year that you are enrolled, fees may be adjusted each year.

 Tuition fees are calculated according to your course and study load each semester.
 You can defer payment of your fees via the Australian Government’s FEE-HELP loan scheme if you are eligible.
 If your course is relevant to your current employment, you may be able to claim fees as a work-related tax deduction.

 FEE-HELP can cover all or part of your tuition fees.
 The Australian Government pays the amount of the loan direct to the University.
-It enables you to borrow the amount of your tuition fees and then pay that loan back once you are in the workforce and earning at a specified level or you can make voluntary repayment to ATO at any time.
+It enables you to borrow the amount of your tuition fees and then pay that loan back once you are in the workforce and earning at a specified level or you can make voluntary repayments to the ATO at any time.

 FEE-HELP is not means tested and there is no loan fee for graduate study.
 If you already have a HECS-HELP loan from your undergraduate studies, you can still access a FEE-HELP loan.
 No interest is charged on your FEE-HELP loan, however, it is indexed each year with the Consumer Price Index (CPI) in line with the cost of living.

 The Government’s Study Assist website provides more information about Australian fee places, Commonwealth Supported Place and HELP Loans.

-The University's Student Financial Aid Service can provide you with advice and information on: Student loans and bursaries/grants, Government student assistance, including Austudy, Abstudy or Youth Allowance, cost of living advice, budgeting and tax advice.
+The University's Student Financial Aid Service can provide you with advice and information on student loans and bursaries/grants, cost of living, budgeting and tax advice.